Writing contest guidelines

 Maximum word counts for fiction and non-fiction: 2500 words.

 Maximum page count for poetry: 5 pages.

 Prose, poetry and essay can be in any form.

-Contest winners and runners up will be selected by a jury of faculty and students based on the following criteria:
+Contest winners and several honorable mentions will be selected by a jury of faculty and students based on the following criteria:

 -originality, innovativeness, and depth of thought